 The other feature that may help in optimizing your landing page is Instapage Heatmaps.
 Using this option it’s easy to track your visitors’ behavior (e.g. how far down the page your visitors have scrolled, on which elements your visitors have clicked, where on your landing page the visitors spend the most time) and to improve your element placement accordingly.

 You can export a CSV file of the leads you capture on your landing pages.
 Or if you’re a larger company using tools like Mailchimp, Salesforce, Hubspot, Autopilot, Marketo, Adword, WordPress and Drupal.

+It’s super easy to set up your landing pages if your website or blog is hosted on WordPress.
 Hosting your landing page masterpieces on your WordPress or Drupal website is as simple as downloading a plugin.
 To host on any other site is as easy as a simple change in your web hosting settings.

 Instapage is the easiest for design, implementation and affords the most team collaboration features for larger organizations.

 - Best user interface and easiest to use

 - There are few built-in images/icons/shapes — you will need to find images you want in Google search and upload them as images